 No, all freight drivers are instructed to perform curbside delivery only.
 Their semi-trucks are outfitted with liftgates to unload the items, but you’re ultimately responsible for moving the shipment up your driveway and into your home or backyard.
 For that reason, we recommend having at least 2 helpers nearby to assist you when your delivery arrives.
 You’ll be glad for the help; remember, items ship via freight only when they’re too large or heavy for a standard courier service to transport.

 What do I need to do when my shipment arrives?

-After performing a thorough check of your shipment, you have 2 options: sign the receipt and accept the delivery, or refuse the shipment because of excess damage.
+When your shipment arrives, inspect the pallet and packaging.
+Take time to look for any tears or dents.
+After performing a thorough check of your shipment, if the driver is there with a receipt for you to sign, you have 2 options: make a note of minor damage on the receipt before signing to accept the delivery, or refuse the shipment because of excess damage.
 Please refuse the delivery only if multiple items are damaged, but still be sure to promptly call us in the event of any damage.